Tubbz-alt/bl-themes-xfce4-terminal/README.md

 ### Notes

-I've only tested this on BunsenLabs, but I suspect that the themes should work everywhere you can install `xfce4-terminal`.
+I've only tested this on BunsenLabs Helium and on Ubuntu 18.04 running on top of Windows 10 (with WSL 2 and VcXsrv), but I suspect that the color schemes should work everywhere you can install `xfce4-terminal`.
 It's worth noting that these are only color schemes, and not full themes.